 The Viraltag App and Posting on Instagram

 Creating posts for Instagram starts off pretty much the same way — using the extension, link, or dashboard to schedule a post.
-Unfortunately there a still a few things you’ll need to do before that scheduled post is actually live.
+Sadly there are still a few things you’ll need to do before that scheduled post is actually live.
 First the Viraltag app will send you a push notification at the time you’ve scheduled the post for.
 Selecting this notification will then launch the Viraltag app and copy the caption for your post.
 It will also save the image you’ll be using and ask to open Instagram.

 Once your device launches the Instagram app, it should default to the correct image, which is now saved in your camera roll as well.
 If you want, you can also apply the famous IG filters to the image before sending.
 With that done, you can tap the caption box, paste the text from your scheduled post (which Viraltag should have automatically copied), and finally post.
 Like I said, this process is far different and much more hands-on than any other social platform but, hey, it works.
+That said, with IG finally opening up more streamlined scheduling capabilities for other services like Hootsuite, it’s disappointing that the functionality hasn’t yet reached Viraltag.
+On that other hand, I don’t personally have much of a use for Instagram scheduling so this isn’t at all a dealbreaker.

 The Pros and Cons of Viraltag